 Redeeming Ultimate Rewards points for travel via the Ultimate Rewards redemption portal is a good option if paid fares/rates are low.
 Transferring to airline partners is how you can get even more value out of Chase UR points, though.

 If you have transferable Chase Ultimate Rewards points, it’s always a good idea to check both redemption options because the redemption cost difference can be huge.
 Click here for more information about Chase Ultimate Rewards points transfer partners.

 You can read more about why transferable Ultimate Rewards points are so much more valuable to us here.

 Today, I’m talking about a way to redeem Chase Ultimate Rewards points via Chase’s redemption travel portal, the first option in the box above.
-You can also redeem points earned from the Chase Freedom Flex and Chase Freedom Unlimited for travel in the redemption portal.
+You can also redeem points earned from the Chase Freedom Flex and card_name for travel in the redemption portal.